tallinn1960/day10/README.md

 CC=gcc-14 CXX=g++-14 CXXSTDLIB=stdc++ RUSTFLAGS=-L/opt/homebrew/opt/gcc/lib/gcc/current/ cargo bench
 ```

+It will give somewhat faster C++ code.
+But the Rust code will still be faster.
 ## Note for Windows users

 Make sure that cmake is in your %PATH%.
 There is a cmake coming with MS Visual Studio 2022 Community Edition.
 It's in `C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin`.